-Trade out of Murrumbidgee is open and trade into the Murrumbidgee is closed (as of 31 July 2025).
+Trade out of Murrumbidgee and trade into the Murrumbidgee are open (as of 14 August 2025).
 Water users should monitor the WaterNSW website (www.waternsw.com.au) for daily information about the IVT account balance, the status of trade, and other important information.
 The Murrumbidgee IVT account is operated between limits of 0 GL and 100 GL however the balance can move rapidly.
 The information presented in this statement is current at the time of writing.